Teruflex Blood Bag System

-5.12 Discard the Diversion Blood Sampling Arm and phlebotomy needle/donor tubing according to institutional procedures.
+5.11.
+Discard phlebotomy needle/donor tubing according to institutional standard operating procedures.

-5.13.
-The AGELESS (oxygen absorber packet, Mitsubishi Gas Chemical) contained in this package absorbs oxygen and generates heat on removal.
+5.12.
+The AGELESS® (oxygen absorber packet, Mitsubishi Gas Chemical) contained in this package absorbs oxygen and generates heat on removal.
 Do not open and handle it with care.

 11.1.
-This blood bag system includes a 16 gauge x 1 1/2 inch (1.60 x 38 mm) needle with needle cover and either 450 mL or 500 mL (nominal capacity 600 mL) primary collection bag containing 63 mL or 70 mL, respectively, Citrate Phosphate Dextrose Adenine (CPDA-1) anticoagulant.
+This blood bag system includes a 16 gauge x 1 1/2 inch (1.60 x 38 mm) needle with needle cover and either a 450 mL or 500 mL (nominal capacity 600 mL) primary collection bag containing 63 mL or 70 mL, respectively, Citrate Phosphate Dextrose Adenine (CPDA-1) anticoagulant, The Double blood bag set has one integrally attached empty satellite bag (nominal capacity 400 mL).
 The Triple blood bag set has one integrally attached empty satellite bag (nominal capacity 400 mL) and one empty XT-612 5 day Platelet bag (nominal capacity 500 mL).
 The Quadruple blood bag set has two integrally attached empty satellite bags (nominal capacity 400 mL) and one empty XT-612 5 day Platelet bag (nominal capacity 500 mL).

 11.2.
-Blood bag codes ending in A2 are supplied with Integral Diversion Blood Sampling Arm intended to divert and obtain donor samples for laboratory testing prior to collection of the Whole Blood unit.
+Blood bag codes ending in A4 are supplied with Integral Blood Sampling Arm for obtaining donor samples for laboratory testing after collection of the Whole Blood unit.

 11.3.
-Blood bag codes ending in A2 also include a DonorCare Needle Guard pre-attached to the donor tubing.
+Blood bag codes ending in A3 also include a DonorCare Needle Guard pre-attached to the donor tubing.
 DonorCare Needle Guard device instructions are provided on the reverse side.

 11.4.
 The blood bag collection set is made of PVC (polyvinyl chloride with DEHP plasticizer).